 - USDA Council for Native American Farming and Ranching

 - USDA National Institute of Food and Agriculture – NIFA administers federal funding to address farming issues impacting people’s daily lives and the future of the country.
-You can review funding options here.

 - USDA National Resources Conservation Services (NRCS) – Farmers can receive financial assistance from NRCS to make improvements to their land.
 Also, did you know there is a federal program – the Environmental Quality Incentives Program– to support those that are transitioning to certified organic practices?
 See here to find your nearest office and inquire about the opportunity.